FOLLOW ME

 My name is Ravyn Karasu.
 I chose the name for myself years ago as a play on words.
 Ravyn, as in the bird, raven, and Karasu after the Japanese word for crow.
 Get it?
 Even after all these years, I still enjoy the name.

-I was born in Cape May, New Jersey on April 30, 1982.
+I was born in Cape May Courthouse, New Jersey on April 30, 1982.
 I knew I wanted to write stories since I was four years old and I’ve worked really hard my whole life to improve and become the best writer I could possibly be.
 It was my dream to be published and to publish many novels one day.
 I wanted to be like the writers I grew up reading like: Judy Blume, Clare Bell, R.L.
 Stine and more.

 My family moved to North Carolina when I was 13.
 We lived out in the country so there wasn’t a lot for me to do.
 I decided, after a few years, that I would give up my reading time and replace it with writing time.
 I was determined I’d live my dream.